-Whether it is your day to day building management, or with regard to specific projects or repairs you should always consider if there is a more environmentally sustainable way to go about the work you want to do.
+So, whether it is your day-to-day building management, or with regard to specific projects or repairs you should always consider if there is a more environmentally sustainable way to achieve your objective.

-There are a number of projects across the country, helping churches to ‘go green’, and all denominations have general advice about things to consider.
+There are a number of projects across the country, helping churches to ‘go green’, and all denominations have general advice about the areas you need to consider.

 The Church of England has set a target of producing net zero carbon emissions by 2030.
 The Church of England’s environment campaign contains information on their national campaign to encourage churches to reduce their carbon footprint.
 Its advice and guidance is equally relevant to all churches, chapels and meeting houses.

-The website has lots of information about increasing the energy efficiency of your church, renewable technology and other environmental issues.
+Their website has lots of information about increasing the energy efficiency of your church, renewable technology and other environmental issues.
 There are toolkits and best practice case studies covering issues from heating, to boilers, from lighting to waste and recycling, and transport to renewable technology.
-See also their range of useful webinars.
+They have an extensive range of online net-zero church webinars.

 They have also set up the Parish Buying website which details national negotiated deals on everything from paperclips to photocopiers.
 It also includes a negotiated deal for 100% renewable energy tariffs.
 Your denomination may have done the same thing, it’s always worth asking.